Analytic approach to thermoelectric transport in double quantum dots: Acknowledgements

 \section{Acknowledgements}

 We acknowledge financial support by grant IT1453-22 “Grupos Consolidados UPV/EHU del Gobierno Vasco” as well as through Grant PID2020-112811GB-I00 funded by MCIN/AEI/\linebreak10.13039/501100011033.
 We acknowledge technical support provided by SGIker (Scientific Computing Services UPV/EHU).
+N.S. acknowledges funding from the European Union under the Horizon Europe research and innovation programme (Marie Skłodowska-Curie grant agreement no. 101148213, EATTS).
+DJ acknowledges funding by the ``Plan Gen-T of Excellence'' of Generalitat Valenciana through grant CIDEXG/2023/7.